Go to JKU Homepage

 About Richard Kueng

 Born and raised in the vicinity of Linz, Richard Kueng pursued his academic studies from 2007 to 2012 at ETH Zürich, Switzerland.
 After completing a BSc in Interdisciplinary Sciences and a MSc in Physics (top of his class), he started his doctoral studies at the University of Freiburg, Germany.
 With an academic exchange at the University of Sydney in-between, he completed his doctorate at the University of Cologne in 2016 (summa cum laude).
 After brief postdoc appointments in Cologne and Berlin (Free University), Richard Kueng joined the California Institute of Technology.
 From 2017 to 2020, he held a joint research position at both the Institute for Quantum Information and Matter (IQIM) and the Department of Computing and Mathematical Sciences (CMS).
-In 2020, Richard Kueng returned “home” to Linz and is currently associate professor (tenured) at the Department of Computer Science at the Johannes Kepler University Linz.
+In 2020, Richard Kueng returned “home” to Linz and is currently full professor (tenured) at the Department of Computer Science at the Johannes Kepler University Linz.

 Richard Kueng pursues an interdisciplinary research agenda at the interface between computer science (algorithms & computational complexity), physics (quantum information & quantum technologies) and applied math (convex geometry & high dimensional probability theory).
 Broadly speaking, he aspires to develop efficient and simple solutions for important algorithmic challenges that also come with rigorous performance guarantees.
 Concrete examples are efficient subroutines for quantum and classical data processing, as well as (convex) optimization.
 Applications in optics, wireless communication, the math of voting and electronic design automation are also within his portfolio.